 Job Title: Residence Life Coordinator

-Location: University Park Apartments, Salisbury University
+Location: University Park Apartments – Salisbury University in Salisbury, MD

-Reports to: Assistant Director of Affiliated Housing
+Reports to: Associate Director of Housing

 FLSA Status: Exempt

 The Residence Life Coordinator at University Park Apartments at Salisbury University is a live-in position and requires flexibility of work hours, including work performed on weekends and evenings.
 The Residence Life Coordinator is responsible for a comprehensive student development program in for the community.

 - Trains, supervises, and evaluates Community Assistants (CAs).